menu

 Overview

 Petersburg is a tiny borough located in the state of Pennsylvania.
 With a population of 412 people and just one neighborhood, Petersburg is the 1013th largest community in Pennsylvania.
-Much of the housing stock in Petersburg was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Petersburg has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Occupations and Workforce